inno-devops-labs/S24-core-course-labs/app_python/README.md

 - **Dependencies:** Installs project dependencies using Python `pip`.
 - **Linting:** Uses Flake8 for code linting to maintain code quality.
 - **Tests:** Runs Python unit tests to ensure code correctness.
+- **Vulnerabilities:** Scans the project for vulnerabilities using Snyk.
 - **Docker:** Builds and pushes a Docker image to Docker Hub.

 The CI workflow guarantees that the project builds successfully, passes linting, and all tests before deploying.